 The MSc GB also shares some modules with the MSc Sustainability in Energy Provision and Demand Management (SEPDM) programme - validated by UEL, and the MSc in Sustainable Food and Natural Resources (SFNR) programme, MSc Sustainability and Ecology (SE) and the MSc Sustainability and Behaviour Change (SBC) - validated by LJMU.
-Transfer between these programmes may be permissible subject to entry and admissions requirements, such as via the APEL process, and the associated fees as applicable at the time.
+Transfer between these programmes may be permissible subject to entry and admissions requirements, such as via the Accreditation of Prior Credited Learning (ACL) process, and the associated fees as applicable at the time.